Shadowsith/cli-textformat-cpp/README.md

 * port to other languages when finished

 ## Support
-If some errors appears please write a issue that I can fix it
+If some errors appears please write a issue that I can fix it.

 ## License
 MIT